haskell/happy/doc/introduction.rst

 Remember: parsers produced using Happy should compile without difficulty under any Haskell 98 compiler or interpreter.
 [1]_

+..
+[1]
+   With one exception:
+   if you have a production with a polymorphic type signature, then a compiler that supports local universal quantification is required.
+   See :ref:`Type Signatures <sec-type-signatures>`.

 .. _sec-reporting-bugs:

 Reporting Bugs